🚰 Personal Health Checklist

 Keeping Tabs on My Overall Health Data

 - Measure weight with a smart scale at home regularly.
-It’s good to measure macro trends over months rather than day-to-day.
+If you track daily, youāll likely see trends over time.

 - HRV is a predictor of overall health.
 0-50 is unhealthy, 50-100 is ok, and 100+ is healthy.
-You can see trends in your Apple Health app (I wear the latest Apple watch)
+You can see trends in your Apple Health app (I wear the latest Apple watch).
+If you want the most accurate HRV data, youāll need to get a chest strap like the Polar H10 and use an app like Elite HRV.

 - Professionally test body composition, VO2 Max, and RMR through DEXA or BodPod.
 I do this every 6-12 months.

-- Every 12 months, I do a blood panel through Inside Tracker and take the recommendations to a doctor for review.
+- I do a blood panel through Inside Tracker every 12 months and take the recommendations to a doctor for review.
 I also do a blood panel through my doctor every 12 months.
+Iām looking into other services that also have a doctor review the panel, like Function Health or Life Force.

 Exercise

-- Weekly gymnastics class year-round.
+- Adult gymnastics class twice per week.

-- UPDATE 10/1/2023: As of October 1st, 2023 I’ve ran 250+ miles this year.
-That’s a record for me since high school.
+- In 2023, I ran 350+ miles &mdash, a record for me since high school.

 Diet and Supplements